What are Roosevelt Island’s transit options…

 Ferry service connects us quickly and comfortably to otherwise hard to reach neighborhoods.
 Its run to Wall Street takes some load off other transit options.

 But capacity, like the Tram, is limited, a situation worsened by, unlike the Tram, serving other transit hungry communities.
-It’s also limited by landing, in most places, far from other mass transit choices.
+It’s also limited by landing, in most places, far from other mass transit choices for transfer.

 Roosevelt Island Transit Option #4: MTA Bus